-Upward synaptic scaling (upscaling) is form a homeostatic plasticity that manifests as a cell-wide strengthening of excitatory synapses following a chronic disturbance to neural activity.
-Chronic reductions in firing rate are thought to directly trigger upscaling.
-Recent work, however, has suggested that reduced neurotransmission can trigger compensatory synaptic strengthening.
+Chronic reductions in firing rate lead to upward synaptic scaling (upscaling), a form of homeostatic plasticity that is expressed as a cell-wide strengthening of excitatory synapses.
+Recent work, however, has suggested that reduced neurotransmission can also directly trigger compensatory synaptic strengthening.
 In order to separate the importance of spiking and AMPAergic transmission in triggering upscaling, we independently manipulated these two variables through a combination of multisite electrophysiology, optogenetic feedback control, and pharmacology.
-First, we used micro-electrode array (MEA) recordings to continuously monitor spiking activity in cultured cortical networks.
-We then pharmacologically blocked AMPAergic transmission, while restoring normal spiking using closed-loop optogenetic stimulation delivered based on MEA-recorded activity.
-We found that upscaling was still observed, even when normal firing rates were restored.
-Next, we blocked spiking activity while partially restoring transmission using an AMPA receptor modulator.
-We found that changes in AMPA receptor activation were critical to the upscaling process.
+We performed micro-electrode array (MEA) recordings to continuously monitor spiking activity in cultured cortical networks.
+We then pharmacologically blocked AMPAergic transmission, while restoring normal spiking using closed-loop optogenetic stimulation delivered based on MEArecorded activity.
+We found that upscaling still occured, even when normal firing rates were restored.
+Next, we blocked spiking activity while partially restoring transmission using an AMPA receptor modulator and found that changes in AMPA receptor activation were critical to the upscaling process.
 We conclude that cell-wide multiplicative upscaling is directly triggered by reduced AMPAergic transmission, and not reduced spiking.
-These results raise questions about the functional role of synaptic scaling, and have implications for learning, memory, and neural injury.
+These results raise questions about the functional role of synaptic scaling, and have implications for learning, memory, and neural injury